ksobrenat32/ksobrenat32/README.md

 #### How to reach me ...

-Make and issue on a github repositorie or in telegram @ksobrenatural
+Make and issue on a github repositorie.
+For a email ksobrenatural@x001.tk

 #### Want to donate?